 The Federals advanced in three columns along the Lake City and Jacksonville Road, which ran roughly parallel to the Florida Atlantic and Gulf-Central Railroad.
 The Federal cavalry was in the vanguard, followed by the slower-moving infantry.
 By mid-day the Federals had reached Sanderson, where they briefly stopped for lunch.
 While it Sanderson, Seymour and his staff were warned by a defiant southern woman: "'You will come back faster than you go."'
 The Union officers were amused at her boldness.

 In the early afternoon of February 20, a few miles west of Sanderson, the advance elements of the Union cavalry began skirmishing with a few southern horsemen that appeared to their front.
 This skirmishing was maintained for several miles, with the Federals driving the Confederates westward towards the railroad station at Olustee, about ten miles east of Lake City.
 Southern resistance intensified as the Federals neared Olustee.

-In the days since the February 11 skirmish at Lake City, General Finegan had moved his force to Olustee Station, located about ten miles east of Lake City There the Confederates found one of the few defensible locations in the area where the railroad passed through a narrow corridor for dry ground that was bordered by impassable swamps and bays to the south and a large body of water known as Ocean Pond to the north.
+In the days since the February 11th skirmish at Lake City, General Finegan had moved his force to Olustee Station, located about ten miles east of Lake City There the Confederates found one of the few defensible locations in the area, where the railroad passed through a narrow corridor of dry ground bordered by impassable swamps and bays to the south and a large body of water known as Ocean Pond to the north.
 The Southerners built strong earthworks and awaited the Federal advance.
-When Finegan learned of the enemy's approach on February 20, he ordered his cavalry forward to skirmish with the Federals and to drive them towards his main line.
+When Finegan learned of the enemy's approach on February 20th, he ordered his cavalry forward to skirmish with the Federals and to lure them towards his main line.
 Unfortunately for Finegan, the fighting east of his main line intensified, forcing him to send out additional troops to help those already deployed.
 A major engagement soon developed about two miles in front of the Confederate line.